D2-mods/D2-Mira/d2-mira/readme.txt

 ==================================================
 v4.0
 - Rewrote chunks of the install files.
+- Several NPCs will have dialogue, related to gaining items from this mod.
+In total, 4 NPCs from IWDEE, 8 from IWD2, and 1 from BGEE will have additional lines.
+- Added full support for classic IWD1
+- Added support for BG2EE and Black Pits 1&2 (see components section)
+- All components are now installable on BGEE, BG2EE, and EET.

 - Changes for IWDEE and IWD2:
 	- The Big Metal Unit now requires trading in the 3 pantaloons (does not cost gold).
 	- The Pulse Ammunitions are now gained through dialogue.
 The better versions also require trading in an earlier Pulse Ammo.
 NOTE: Party must have the Big Metal Rod to get the Pulse Ammo dialogues.
-	- IWDEE: Some items will be added to Lonelywood (expansion area) if you reach it without ever getting them.
-This includes starting a new game in HoW.
+	- IWDEE: Some items needed for upgrades may be added to HoW, but only if not previously obtained.
-	- IWD2: If you reach Kuldahar without the Rod or the Pulse Ammo, then both can be obtained very quickly.
-	- The other items are unchanged.
-They're still found or purchased from various places.
+	- IWD2: Some items are now obtainable from more than one NPC (can only get an item once).
+	- Costs a lot less gold to get all items now (still expensive, but not as much as before).

+- Changes for BGEE:
+	- Pulse (prototype) is now gained through dialogue.
+	- Big Metal Rod and Pulse (prototype) are now in SoD as well, but only if not previously gained.

-- BGEE/IWDEE:
+- Item changes:
-	- All ammo types given Silver and Cold Iron properties.
-For BGEE, this means that Pulse Ammunition (prototype) will be able to hit all the different werewolf enemies.
+	- EEs: All ammo types given Silver and Cold Iron properties.
+For BGEE, this means that Pulse (prototype) will be able to hit all the different werewolf enemies.
 Doesn't affect anything in IWDEE (unmodded).
+	- Silver Pantaloons: Reduced base price from 20000 to 10000.
+	- Big Metal Rod: Changed to +5 enchantment.
+This is only relevant if using a tweak that makes launcher enchantment apply to attacks.
+	- Minor text edits.

 v3.3
 - fixed Orrick's store (chapter 4) not gaining Pulse Ammunition